TehShrike/joshduff.com/content/2024-07-18-communication-culture.md

 One of the most important things I've read is the post *[Conversational Cultures: Combat vs Nurture](https://www.lesswrong.com/posts/ExssKjAaXEEYcnzPd/conversational-cultures-combat-vs-nurture)*.

 A very short summary: what that post's author calls "combat culture", and what I will call "idea culture" is typified by people being willing to disagree with each other's ideas directly.
-A conflict-avoidant culture, or "nurture culture" is typified by people affirming each other, and interpreting direct criticism or disagreement as an attack.
+A face-saving culture, or "nurture culture" is typified by people affirming each other, and interpreting direct criticism or disagreement as an attack.

 I would recommend reading the post, but I'm not writing this post to convince you to read it, more to get out some thoughts on the effective communication.

 ## My stance: not neutral

-I've been practicing direct idea culture communication my whole career, and it seems obviously better than the conflict-avoidant style.
+I've been practicing direct idea culture communication my whole career, and it seems obviously better than the face-saving style.

 I want to work with people who care more about their work than they care about their ego, or being superficially aligned during a conversation.

 We're here to figure out the truth – I don't really trust my ideas until someone I trust has tried to argue with them.
 Working solo is a disadvantage because I don't get that check.
-Working in a conflict-avoidant culture is the worst case, because even though I can tell my ideas to people, nobody will tell me if they disagree with me, and as a result I feel like nobody is listening to me.
+Working in a face-saving culture is the worst case, because even though I can tell my ideas to people, nobody will tell me if they disagree with me, and as a result I feel like nobody is listening to me.

 I do disagree with the post's author when they say that countersignalling (the sort of friendly insulting that often happens between friends) has any place in an effective idea culture – productive arguments are about ideas and any hint of insulting, even as a joke, tends to get ego involved when it shouldn't be.